YuanYuYuan/zenoh-web/content/blog/2023-03-21-zenoh-vs-mqtt-kafka-dds.md

 In the throughput tests, the publisher program publishes messages back-to-back.
-The consumer program subscribed to the same topic collects a set of messages and calculates the median message rate (msg/s).
+The consumer program subscribed to the same topic collects a set of messages and calculates the message rate (msg/s).
-To remove the outliers, we exclude the samples beyond 1st and 99th percentiles.
+The procedure will be repeated multiple times for each payload size and the median number is selected from the samples as the result [^median_vs_mean], in which outliers are excluded from the samples beyond 1st and 99th percentiles.
 The same procedure is applied to Zenoh, Cyclone DDS (briefly represented as DDS below), MQTT, and Kafka.
 The bitrates (bit/s) were also calculated based on the message rate and the payload size.
 In addition, the